Mutsinzi-E/set-high_level_programming/README.md

-More malloc, free
+More malloc, free project

-This project implements dynamic memory allocation functions in C.
+This project contains C functions for dynamic memory allocation.

-Task:
+Implemented function:
 - malloc_checked

-Description:
 malloc_checked allocates memory using malloc and exits with status 98 if allocation fails.